kwoolter/Tower2/README.md

 ## Summary
 An arcade adventure game.
 * Cursor keys to move
-* Collect maps
+* Collect maps and items
 * Use the maps to locate hidden runes
+* Defeat bosses
-* Use the runes to the next world
+* Use the runes to travel the next world
 * Collect armour sets to gain access to special powers

 ## Requirements